yosefk/checkedthreads/README.md

 * **Some bugs go unnoticed**.
 For instance, updating a shared accumulator from several iterations of a loop may not work with a parallel scheduler.
 But such updates will yield the same results under all serial schedules.
   So will the use of a shared temporary buffer.
 * **Bugs are not pinpointed**.
-Different results prove that there's a bug, but they don't tell you where it is.
+Different results prove that there's a bug - but they don't tell you where it is.

 Because of these drawbacks, a second, slower and more thorough verification method is available: